edinburgh-napier/set09121/lectures/lecture14.md

 # What is a Graph?

-- Prepare to have terms thrown at you which don't matter too much in this context.
+- Prepare to have terms thrown at you which might give you flashbacks.
 - A **graph** is just a collection of objects where pairs of objects are related in some way.
 - We typically refer to the objects as **nodes** (or vertices) and the connections as **edges**.
 - A graph can therefore be defined as a set of nodes and a set of edges.